IoT Cloud Dashboards & Widgets

 Value Dropdown

-The value dropdown widget works similarly to value selector, and is be used to switch between predetermined values through a dropdown menu.
+The value dropdown widget works similarly to the value selector and can be used to switch between predetermined values through a dropdown menu.
 Supported variable types are

 int